-The leather binding has become faded and battered, but the enchanted pages, as promised, have never filled.
+The leather binding has become faded and battered, but the enchanted pages, as Dumbledore promised, have never filled.
 My affinity to the journal compels me to keep it at hand.
 I, too, am rather shabby, and yet there are pages of my life still unwritten.

+Chronicling the events of my day, once viewed as a chore, is now a pleasure.
+Nymphadora's love has brought vibrant colour into a world dulled by the pain of loss and disappointment.
 I look at her, sprawled uninhibitedly on the bed, and smile.
 Not a polite smile, used to keep others at a distance.
 Not a wolfish grin, either, however appropriate that would be considering our recent lovemaking.
 This is a different smile.
-One I do not have to see in a mirror to recognise.
+One I don't have to see in a mirror to recognise.

-Perhaps it is because we are 'one flesh' as priests say, or she is my 'mate' as the wolf inside me growls contentedly.
+Perhaps it is because we are one flesh, as priests say, or she is my mate as the wolf inside me growls contentedly.
 Regardless, the love we share makes me smile.

 While we're speaking, jealous time flies: seize the day.

 A/N: Thanks to the Witches of Eastwick, a term of affection applied to 40/16, cupcakeswirl, and MollyCoddles, three fabulous test readers who encouraged me to write this fic!
 Why the Witches of Eastwick?
 The name, because truthfully, all I know is that Susan Sarandon, Cher, and Michelle Pfieffer played the witches, lol.
 I did find a memorable quote when I went looking, though...(Alexandra)"I don't think that men are the answer to everything.
-(Sukie) "No." (Jane) "Then why do we always end up talking about them?" :D Thanks again for 'talking' about a fictional man and feel free to toss a Princess Bride quote back--I'm not a witch, I'm your reader!
+(Sukie) "No." (Jane) "Then why do we always end up talking about them?" :D Thanks again for 'talking' about a fictional man and feel free to toss a Princess Bride quote back-I'm not a witch, I'm your reader!

-♥ Added note: This 'entry' corresponds to chapter 9, when Tonks felt the effects of the Up-And-At-Em pills!
+Added note: This 'entry' corresponds to chapter 9, when Tonks felt the effects of the Up-And-At-Em pills!